MangiolaLaboratory/sccomp/README.md

 ## The old framework

-The new tidy framework was introduced in 2024, two, understand the differences and improvements.
-Compared to the old framework, please read this [blog post](https://tidyomics.github.io/tidyomicsBlog/post/2023-12-07-tidy-sccomp/).
+The new tidy framework was introduced in 2024.
+To understand the differences and improvements compared to the old framework, please read this [blog post](https://tidyomics.github.io/tidyomicsBlog/post/2023-12-07-tidy-sccomp/).